-1. Climate scientists claim that urban areas are disproportionately affected by rising temperatures, which is a disparity that has 5.
-Snoring that is thought to be caused by excessive weight may be by a sensible weight loss and exercise program.
+- Snoring that is thought to be caused by excessive weight may be ---- by a sensible weight loss and exercise program.

-significant health on urban settlers.
-A) released
+- A) released

-A) enhancements B) exceeded
+- B) exceeded

-B) facilities C) curtailed
+- C) curtailed

-C) implications D) ensured
+- D) ensured

-D) demonstrations E) revived
+- E) revived

-E) provisions

-2. Extracurricular activities are those sponsored by and usually held at school but that are not part of the academic curriculum, and they often involve some time outside of the regular school day.
-A) commitment B) mitigation C) conservation D) statement E) sentiment 6.
-Customs are those activities that have been approved by a social group and have been from generation to generation until they have become habitual.
-A) handed down B) stood out C) carried away D) brought in E) come over
+- Customs are those activities that have been approved by a social group and have been ---from generation to generation until they have become habitual.

+- A) handed down

+- B) stood out

+- C) carried away

+- D) brought in

+- E) come over

-3. The term 'nutrient potential' means the amount of plant nutrients in the rooting depth of soils being directly or indirectly to plant roots.
-A) adaptable 7.
-Although dingoes evolved from domestic dogs that to Australia from elsewhere, they feral once humans no longer controlled their breeding or survival.
+- Although dingoes evolved from domestic dogs that ---- to Australia from elsewhere, they ---- feral once humans no longer controlled their breeding or survival.

-B) accessible A) have been brought / had gone
+- A) have been brought / had gone

-C) vulnerable B) had been brought / w ent
+- B) had been brought / went

-D) comparable C) were to be brought / would go
+- C) were to be brought / would go

-E) applicable D) are brought / have gone
+- D) are brought / have gone

-, 11 E) would be brought / were going to go
+- E) would be brought / were going to go

-4. Wales and England are two different countries that look, sound and feel alike, but often the greatest offence to Welsh people is when those very obvious differences are disregarded or patronised.
-8. A study found that a diet rich in vegetables, fruit, fish, cereals and monounsaturated fats, such as olive oil, the loss of brain cells and you mentally sharper for longer.
+- A study found that a diet rich in vegetables, fruit, fish, cereals and monounsaturated fats, such as olive oil, ---- the loss of brain cells and ---- you mentally sharper for longer.

-A) admirably A) reduced / should have kept
+- A) reduced / should have kept

-B) conclusively B) reduces / could keep
+- B) reduces / could keep

-C) overtly C) will reduce / must have kept
+- C) will reduce / must have kept

-D) feasibly D) has reduced / need to keep
+- D) has reduced / need to keep

-E) sufficiently

-E) had reduced / might keep
+- E) had reduced / might keep

 - Inspired by classical texts hinting at the

 possibility of ---- the Indian Ocean and eager to

 exploit the riches of the East, Portuguese

 explorers Bartolomeu Dias and Vasco da Gama

 became the first Europeans ---- the Cape of Good

 Hope.

 - A) having reached / to have rounded

 - B) reaching / to round

 - C) reach / to be rounding

 - D) being reached / having rounded

 - E) having been reached / rounding

 - 10. Nutrients enter cells lining the intestine and then are drawn into underlying cells, where they may enter either the lymph or bloodstream ---distribution to tissues ---- the body.

 - A) about / by

-- B) for/throughout
+- B) for / throughout

 - C) at / over

 - D) under / within

 - E) into / across

 - 11. By extracting the clay component ---- soil and mixing it with sodium silicate, researchers were able to produce a material that could flow easily -- -- a 3D printer, but hardens quickly to form a strong, load-bearing structure.

-- A) for/with
+- A) for / with

 - B) into / upon

 - C) from / through

 - D) beyond / towards

 - E) within / over

 - 12. ---- biofuels are presented as a more environmental source of fuel for cars and trucks, if they are produced at the expense of rainforests, the net environmental effect will be far worse even than using fossil fuel.

 - A) Although

 - B) Since

 - C) As long as

 - D) Just as

 - E) Unless

 - 13. From the perspective of childhood studies, play is a key concept --- it provides one of the most important contexts for child-focused research that enables insight into the social worlds of children.

 - A) because

 - B) unless

 - C) as if

 - D) though

 - E) as soon as

 - 14. ---- the World Wide Web is still developing rapidly, it is difficult to say which particular skills, backgrounds, or training will become the most crucial for finding employment in this occupation in the future.

 - A) Once

 - B) As

 - C) Only when

 - D) Just as

 - E) Whether

 - 15. Culture can be defined as the integrated pattern of human knowledge, belief, and behaviour that is --- a result of --- integral to the human capacity for learning and transmitting knowledge to succeeding generations.

 - A) both / and

 - B) the more /the more

 - C) so / that

-- D) whether/or
+- D) whether / or

 - E) such / that

 - 16. In many countries today, professions that traditionally were dominated by males, such as law, medicine, and engineering, are becoming more balanced ---- gender.

 - A) in case of

 - B) in terms of

 - C) as a result of

 - D) as opposed to

 - E) thanks to